doc4d/4d-web-studio/docs/design-webforms/components.md

 #### About Webform loaders

 A Webform loader's initial value determines which webform it displays when it loads.
 You can set that initial value in the Properties panel.
-Initial values set this way are ignored if a datasource of type Text is attached to the Webform loader.
+An initial values set this way is ignored if a datasource of type Text is attached to the Webform loader.

 You can get a Webform loader to dynamically display webforms.
 To do this, bind a local datasource of type Text to it.
 That way, when the value of the datasource changes, the Webform loader displays the webform whose name matches that value.